PowerActions help you connect Qntrl with third-party applications using secure authorized connections.

 - Publish the board.

-Similarly, you can associate up to 3 PowerActions in each After section of Blueprint.
+You can associate up to three PowerActions in each Blueprint after-transition.

 Execute PowerAction from After Transition in Blueprints